Radoan-7/LegalDocLens/README.md

 ## 🚀 Overview
 **LegalDoc Lens** is an AI-powered contract scanner that instantly summarizes legal documents, highlights risky clauses, and provides plain-language explanations.
-Built entirely in **Bolt**, it helps freelancers, startups, and small businesses avoid hidden fees, auto-renewals, and penalties.
+It helps freelancers, startups, and small businesses avoid hidden fees, auto-renewals, and penalties.

 ---